-The simplest way to carry over a license from the previous version of MapForce Server to the newer version is to let the installation process implement the required steps.
-The relevant steps during the installation process are listed below in the order in which they occur:
+The simplest way to carry over a license from the previous version of MapForce Server to a newer version is via the installation process.
+The key steps during installation are:

-- 1. Let the installer register the new version of MapForce Server with the LicenseServer that holds the license used by the older version of MapForce Server. - 2.
+- 1. Register the new version of MapForce Server with the LicenseServer that holds the license of the older version of MapForce Server. - 2.
 Accept the license agreement of MapForce Server.
-(If you do not accept the agreement, the new version will not be installed.) - Note: If you do not register MapForce Server with the correct LicenseServer during the installation process, you will need to register and license MapForce Server manually with your alternative LicenseServer.
+(If you do not accept the agreement, the new version will not be installed.)

+Note: If you do not register MapForce Server with LicenseServer during the installation process, you can do this later and then complete the licensing process.

-2.5 Migrating MapForce Server to a New Machine
+2.5 Migrate MapForce Server to a New Machine